rizinorg/website/content/install.md

 Rizin is compiled in a "portable" way, allowing moving the whole directory anywhere.

-rizin also have a package on Termux, and can be installed using Termux package manager i.e, `pkg`:
+Rizin also have a package on Termux, and can be installed using Termux package manager i.e, `pkg`:
 ```shell
 pkg install rizin
 ```